 - Engrade®: A learning management solution that uniquely connects data to curriculum through true standards-referenced grading, interactive assessments, content recommendation and sophisticated differentiation.

-- ConnectED™: McGraw-Hill Education's digital platform for the K-12 market, ConnectEd, reached 3.5 million unique users, representing 50 percent year-over-year growth.
+- ConnectED™: McGraw-Hill's digital platform for the K-12 market, ConnectEd, reached 3.5 million unique users, representing 50 percent year-over-year growth.

 - LearnSmart®: Using the adaptive learning technology, LearnSmart determines precisely which learning objectives students have grasped and which require additional focus.
 Shown to improve course grades for many students by a full letter, LearnSmart reached 2 million unique users in 2014, representing a year-over-year increase of 33 percent.